spxp/spxp-specs/SpxpProfileSpec-V03.md

 ## 2 Communication protocols
 Data is exchanged between participating clients and servers via HTTP, preferably over TLS (i.e. HTTPS).
-Clients and servers are encouraged to use the latest versions of these protocols, e.g. HTTP/2 and HTTP/3 and to prefer IPv6.
+Clients and servers are encouraged to use the latest versions of these protocols, e.g. HTTP/2 and HTTP/3, and to prefer IPv6.

 ## 3 Transport encoding of structured data
 Data is encoded as JSON according to [RFC 7519 “The JavaScript Object Notation (JSON) Data Interchange Format”](https://tools.ietf.org/html/rfc7159).
 Please note that this standard defines the HTTP “Content-Type” header to be “application/json” with no “charset” parameter.
 Clients must always use UTF-8 character encoding, irrespective of any “charset” incorrectly sent by the server.
-The term ”Base64Url” throughout this specification refers top the URL safe Base 64 Encoding as apecified in [RFC 4648 Section 5](https://tools.ietf.org/html/rfc4648#section-5) without padding.
+The term ”Base64Url” throughout this specification refers to the URL safe Base 64 Encoding as apecified in [RFC 4648 Section 5](https://tools.ietf.org/html/rfc4648#section-5) without padding.

 ## 4 Protocol versioning